 Accordingly, a person with extreme muscular tendencies was classified by the archetypical number 171.
 Individuals displaying rounder Endomorph tendencies would be classified as 771, while those showing extreme Ectomorph characteristics would be classified by the number 117.

 As mentioned, subsequent research and modifications of the methodology, most notably by Heath and Carter, have allowed it to evolve significantly from Sheldon’s times.
-In the 2-D "somatocharts" (exemplified below), Carter and Heath (1990, pp. 389-406) show the layout of the components resembling those in Sheldon’s "cluster charts", however numbers can be rounded off to the nearest half-unit.
-Components can range from a rating of ½ to t 7½, or higher.
-A three-digit rating somatoplots on a two-dimensional somatochart using horizontal X and vertical Y coordinates (or axes).
+In the 2-D "somatocharts" (exemplified below), Carter and Heath (1990, pp. 389-406) show the layout of the components resembling those in Sheldon’s "cluster charts", however the numbers can be rounded off to the nearest half-unit.
+Components can range from a rating of ½ to t 7½, or higher; three-digit rating somatoplots are incorporated on a two-dimensional somatochart, using horizontal X and vertical Y coordinates (or axes).

 It should be noted that certain somatotype ratings which are high in endomorphy and/or mesomorphy, cannot also be high in ectomorphy.
 By the same token, individuals showing high ectomorphy will not possess high endomorphy and/or mesomorphy.
 Low endomorphy and mesomorphy will naturally be high in ectomorphy.

 Although most of us reflect a dominant somatotype in our anatomy, we each possess qualities of the other 2.
-The average individual is deemed to stand in the central region of the somatotype triangle (below), somewhere between 333 and 444.
+The average individual is deemed to stand in the central region of the above somatochart, as shown in the simplified triangular version (below), scoring somewhere between 333 and 444.